CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/10-document-intelligence.md

 ## Review

-In this lab, you have completed:
+In this lab, you have completed the following tasks:

-- Creating Document Intelligence resource
+- Created Document Intelligence resource
-- Analyzing a receipt in Document Intelligence Studio
+- Analyzed a receipt in Document Intelligence Studio

 ## You have successfully completed this lab.